GI2 (Gurkha Issue 2nd)

-The history of GI2; military kukri 2 (MK2)
+History of GI2; military kukri 1 (MK1)

-The Blade >> GI2 is a very large and heavy kukri measuring almost 15” long (blade only).
+GI2 is a very large and heavy kukri measuring almost 15” long (blade only).
 Since the user had to rely on the knife as the main back up weapon the long blade was specifically designed to attack, not to defend.
 The shape is also unusual; more straight, broad panel and flat belly.
 Its a heavy version objected to finish the job in one single stroke.

-The handle >> However the most interesting part is the handle; very short compared to the very long blade (relatively).
+the most interesting part is the handle; very short compared to the very long blade (relatively).
 Some original pieces are half tang where as some are secured by knots from the butt end.
 Our GI2 has stick tang that is secured by steel keeper at the butt section, done to make the handle fixture strong and reliable.
-Butt cap is completely discarded.
+Butt cap is completely discarded as the originals.
 The wooden handle is fat and straight with thick circular ridge made for easier grip.

-The Scabbard >> The scabbard is made from buffalo hide, painted black having flat inner wooden frame underneath it.
+The scabbard is made from black buffalo hide.
+It has flat inner wooden frame underneath as any traditional format.
 A brown colored frog is used to probably match it with the belt and holster of the carrying soldier.
 Like any other GIs, both small knives (Karda /Chakmak) are discarded.

 Materials / Features: Water buffalo leather scabbard, Indian rosewood handle, Brown leather frog

 ORIGIN: KHHI, Kathmandu, Nepal (released on 1st Jan 2009)